This post may contain affiliate links. Please read our disclosure policy.

 - Heat the olive oil in a heavy-bottomed large skillet or Dutch oven over medium heat.
 Add the onions and cook until golden brown, about 5 to 10 minutes.
 Transfer the freekeh over the cooked onions, and season with salt and pepper.

-- Add 3 cups of water, turn heat to high and bring to a boil.
+- Add the water, turn heat to high and bring to a boil.
 Cover and turn heat to low.
 Cook until the freekeh is tender, about 20 to 25 minutes, stirring a couple times.

-- Season the chicken on both sides generously with salt and pepper and allspice.
+- Season the chicken on both sides generously with salt and pepper and 7 spice.

 - Transfer cooked freekeh to a serving dish and cover to keep warm.